danic85/virtual_assistant/README.md

 - "Weather": Get current weather for preconfigured location
 - "Weather Forecast": Get a 5 day forecast for rain or ice
 - "Word of the day": Return a word of the day with definition
-- "News": Top 5 BBC News stories
+- "News": Top news stories from selected sources (defined in config)
 - "Thought of the day": Return random thought of the day from Reddit r/showerthoughts
 - "Did you know / Teach me something": Return a random did you know from Reddit r/didyouknow
 ### Camera